AdobeDocs/federated-audience-composition.en/help/connections/connections.md

 Experience Platform Federated Audience Composition allows Customer to build and enrich audiences from the third-party data warehouses and import the audiences to Adobe Experience Platform.
 Supported datawarehouses are listed in [this section](../start/access-prerequisites.md#supported-systems).

 To work with your federated database and Adobe Experience Platform, you must first establish a connection.
-This connection is set up in a dedicated user interface available in the Adobe Experience Platform user interface, as detailed in this page.
+This connection is set up in a dedicated user interface available in the Adobe Experience Platform user interface, as detailed on this page.

 To setup a connection with your database, follow these steps: